 Canker sore

-Canker sores are also called aphthous ulcers or aphthous stomatitis and present as a single or cluster of yellow or pale ulcers with red outer rings.
+Canker sores, also called aphthous ulcers or aphthous stomatitis, present as single or clustered yellow or pale ulcers with red outer rings.
 They usually occur on the tongue, cheeks, or inside of the lips.
 Canker sores can be:

 mild,